abouzarmofidian/terraform-in-21-days/README.md

 + Use data source
 # Day 5
 + Use User Data
-+ check log in this directory --> /var/log/cloud-init-output.log
++ Check log in this directory --> /var/log/cloud-init-output.log
++ Run 2048 game using user data